HydroModPy/HydroModPy/docs/_dev_notes/diagnostics/boussinesq_stationary_picard_lscheme_investigation.md

 This note documents proposal 1: a strict bounded Picard / L-scheme initializer for the stationary Boussinesq head problem.

-The prototype deliberately removes the previous numerical adaptations:
+The prototype deliberately removes the previous numerical adaptations

 - no minimum saturated-thickness floor;
 - no artificial surface or drainage conductance;